loader image

 Life Changing Event

-Heather suffered her biggest loss when, at 23, her grandmother Mema died.
+Heather suffered her biggest loss at 23, when her grandmother Mema died.
 “I lived with Mema periodically throughout my childhood and young adulthood.
 She was my very favorite person and the foundation of my world.”
-Mema was always proud of Heather’s accomplishments, and while death can send someone into a tailspin of depression, Heather pulled herself out of it by thinking how disappointed her grandmother would be if she didn’t accomplish anything worthwhile.
+Mema was always proud of her granddaughter’s accomplishments, and while death can send someone into a tailspin of depression, Heather pulled herself out of it by thinking how disappointed her grandmother would be if she didn’t accomplish anything worthwhile.
 “I decided to re-enroll in school and finish my degree a few months after she died.
 I worked full-time during the day and went to school full-time at night, which allowed me to finish my degrees in three years.
 I became more involved in social justice while in school, which influenced me to consider becoming a lawyer.
 I took the LSAT and did well, so I just kept on that path.”

-Her professional superpower?
 “I don’t get discouraged easily, and I always have a back-up plan when a strategy fails,” she says.
 “I agree with Jay-Z in that “to try and to fail are the two things I hate,” but if it’s in the client’s best interests, I will keep trying with the same gusto until we succeed.”

 Achievements